-- Fill muffin cavities in this order: half batter, 2 tablespoons chia jam, other half batter, 1 more tablespoon chia jam; then swirl the layers with a toothpick or fork.
+- Fill muffin cavities in this order: half batter, 2 teaspoons chia jam, other half batter, 1 more teaspoon chia jam; then swirl the layers with a toothpick or fork.

 - Bake muffins for 15-18 minutes until a toothpick inserted in the center comes out clean.

 - Allow muffins to cool in pan for 10 minutes, then transfer to a wire rack to cool completely.
 Best served the same day!

 Yes, chia seeds can be used in baking as they add texture and nutrients to various recipes.
 They can be used as an egg substitute or as an additional ingredient for added nutritional value.